 What is perhaps more worrying is that just 54 percent of insurance CEOs believe their organization is ‘fully prepared’ for a future cyberattack.
 Even assuming that CEOs are fully aware of the risks they face (and our conversations suggest that they are not), this data insinuates that many insurers recognize they are woefully behind in their cyber planning and preparation.

 The good news is that there are a number of actions that insurers can take to dramatically reduce their cyber risk and enhance their overall preparedness.

 One obvious action is to improve access controls across the enterprise.
 Indeed, a significant number of the cyberattacks we have witnessed over the past decade have largely focused on stealing (or phishing) employees’ access credentials and using them to gain entry into various systems (with the ultimate goal of achieving a level of administrative or ‘super user’ status that would enable them to loot data and change permissions at will).
 Strengthening access controls both inside the enterprise and across relevant third parties would help eliminate a significant percentage of potential attack vectors.

-For example, insurers should be focusing on embedding a level of cyber awareness into their risk and organisational culture.
+For example, insurers should be focusing on embedding a level of cyber awareness into their risk and organizational culture.
 Every employee must understand the risks and buy into the need for greater vigilance.
-In part, this is about moving from a ‘penalise’ approach to employee awareness towards a ‘promote’ approach where employees are rewarded for demonstrating compliance and initiative.
+In part, this is about moving from a ‘penalize’ approach to employee awareness towards a ‘promote’ approach where employees are rewarded for demonstrating compliance and initiative.